amanster82/SENG_371/README.md

 ## Development Guide

 ### Requirements
-In order to run the API server, NodeJS V7.0.0 or higher is required with the '--harmony-async-await' flag.
+In order to run the standalone API server, NodeJS V7.0.0 or higher is required with the '--harmony-async-await' flag.
 The 'npm start' command will use this flag by default.

 ### Run standalone server
-* `npm start` — Will run a Koa server that will serve the files in the 'public' folder
+* `npm start` — Will run a Koa server that will serve the files in the 'public' folder as well as the API routes used by the frontend

 ### Live reload
 Live reload is used in the development to speed up development time.
 CSS code is injected into the page, while JS/HTML code will refresh the page.